 Norfolk Coast Cycleway - King's Lynn to Great Yarmouth

-The Norfolk Coast Cycleway route was drawn up during the 1990's to take users away from the unsuitable A149 coast road to provide a more enjoyable experience of the wonderful Norfolk countryside and coast.
-Following the Hull to Harwich Sustrans National Cycle Network (NCN) route 1 between Kings Lynn and Wighton where regional route 30 starts and continues through to Great Yarmouth.
-There are also regular route markers along the cycleway.
+The Norfolk Coast Cycleway - King's Lynn to Great Yarmouth follows the Hull to Harwich Sustrans National Cycle Network (NCN route 1) from Kings Lynn to Wighton where regional route 30 begins and continues through to Great Yarmouth with regular route markers to follow throughout.

 Cycling on the Peddars Way